 Lesson 3: Understand both yours and your tenant's insurance responsibilities.

-Lesson 4: Be careful when working with family.
+Lesson 4: Be careful when renting to family.

 Even if you have a verbal agreement with family for them to pay rent on a monthly basis, you may find yourself with a couple of problems.
 One, if your family member tenant refuses to pay rent, you don’t have anything in writing holding them to that amount.
 In the case of an eviction, a judge may side with your family member, particularly if he was paying rent in cash with no paper trail to corroborate your side of the story.
 If you do pursue eviction, depending on the state in which you reside, it may take months before you have your home returned.